 The lengthy ‘Like An Inca’ is perhaps the most quintessentially Young song here; it would have been a standout on any of his seventies albums, but its repetitive riff fits the style of Trans perfectly.
 Electronics come to the fore in the highly entertaining ‘We R In Control’ (with phone tones used amusingly as percussion) and ‘Sample And Hold’.
 Buffalo Springfield’s ‘Mr Soul’ is reinvented electronically, although it still features the same guitar riff, while ‘Transformer Man’ holds up well as a song in 1993’s Unplugged rendition.

-Trans is a surprisingly strong collection of tunes and completely different from the rest of Young’s catalogue, and more open minded fans would be well advised to check it out.
+Trans is a surprisingly strong collection of tunes and completely different from the rest of Young’s catalogue; open-minded fans should check it out.

 The EP Eldorado was filleted from an aborted rock album Times Square, and there are only 5000 copies in existence.
-While the subsequent album Freedom was hailed as the significant return to form, Eldorado packs even more of a punch over its five tracks.
-Working in a three piece named Neil Young and the Restless, Young is very focused and dealing with good material; apart from the flamenco styling on the title track, Eldorado is straight hard rock.
+While the subsequent album Freedom was hailed as a significant return to form, Eldorado packs even more of a punch over its five tracks.
+Working in a three-piece named Neil Young and the Restless, Young is very focused and working with good material; apart from the flamenco guitar on the title track, Eldorado is straight hard rock.

 There’s a lot to like on Freedom, but it’s not quite fit to rank alongside Young’s best albums from his heyday.